Tesco bomb campaign: Further communication with "Sally"

 The letter outlined that a bomb had been planted in the BH22 area of Ferndown, in West Parley.
 The grid reference covered a square kilometre, including 19 roads and 550 houses.
 The claim prompted the mobilisation of hundreds of police officers and military personnel to the area, but no bomb was found.
-The only scare was a few apprentices at a local garage, who had exploded hydrogen balloons whilst police were searching the nearby area, causing police to rush to the scene and discover it was a hoax.
+The only scare was a few apprentices at a local garage, who had exploded hydrogen balloons whilst police were searching the nearby area, causing police to rush to the scene and discover it was a false alarm.

-'Sally' sends a letter telling police to 'stand down'

-A letter was sent to police, dated 6 December, where 'Sally' stated that they hadn't planted a device, but if the police stalled, there was the threat of a bomb being planted.
+A further letter was sent to police, dated 6 December, where "Sally" stated that they had not planted a device, but if the police stalled, there was the threat of a bomb being planted.
 Additional high-visibility patrols were put out in the area, including 'bomb cars' that could respond to calls from the public, in relation to suspect devices.
-This was to show the public that the matter was being treated 'extremely seriously'.

-Surveillance of the Bradpole Road postbox brings a breakthrough
+Surveillance of the Bradpole Road postbox

-'Sally's' letter that revealed the bomb in a Ferndown garden was a hoax, was traced to having been posted via the postbox on Bradpole Road.
-This had been posted whilst the heightened surveillance operation had taken place.

-However, as it was the run-up to Christmas, a number of people had been using the postbox, meaning that 'Sally' was one of 38 people who had used the postbox, of which 172 letters had been posted.

-Royal Mail regulations meant that detectives could not open or delay the letters, so they made enquiries with the recipients to identify the senders, having 5–10 minutes to gather as much information they could from the letters, before the delivery of the letters had to continue.
+The letter from “Sally” that revealed the Ferndown garden bomb to be a hoax was traced to a postbox on Bradpole Road.
+It had been posted whilst the heightened surveillance operation was taking place.
+However, as it was the run-up to Christmas, a number of people had been using the postbox, meaning that "Sally" was one of 38 people who had used the postbox, in which 172 letters had been deposited.
+Royal Mail regulations meant that detectives could not open or delay the letters, so they made enquiries with the recipients to identify the senders, having 5–10 minutes to gather as much information they could from the letters before the delivery of the letters had to continue.
 They eventually managed to identify all but a small number of the senders, contacting them, pretending to be managers from the Royal Mail.
 They explained that there was an issue with the mail in their area, asking the recipients to tell them who had sent them the letter, in order for enquiries to be made with the sender.

 Meanwhile, surveillance officers remained at the postbox.
 If a suspect was spotted, police could follow them.
-In some cases, they were able to follow them from the postbox back to their home address or back to a vehicle, that police could take the registration from and make further enquiries.
-This was not without risk - if 'Sally' was to be aware of the surveillance operation, they could destroy evidence.
+In some cases, police were able to follow suspects from the postbox back to their home address or vehicle, allowing police to make further enquiries based on the address or registration plate.
+This was a risky operation – if "Sally" was to be aware of the surveillance operation, they could destroy evidence.
+By this point, the enquiry had been going on for nearly six months.

-At this stage, the enquiry had been going on for nearly six months and there was a high level of tension at this stage, being the police were at a crucial stage of the investigation.